Pirates' guest shagging fly balls requires medical attention - WHIZ News

 BRADENTON, Fla.
-(AP) — A guest of the Pittsburgh Pirates required emergency medical attention on Tuesday while fielding fly balls on a practice field.
+(AP) — A guest of the Pittsburgh Pirates required emergency medical attention after suffering cardiac arrest on Tuesday while fielding fly balls on a practice field.

 The Pirates say the guest was shagging balls at the team’s spring training complex when he had “a medical event” that required immediate attention and caused practice to stop.